joel-cagla/Api-Doc-Ai-Tool/README.md

 # Api-Doc-Ai-Tool
 A simple CLI AI tool for creating API docs.

+The tool currently extracts functions, types and interfaces from source code files within the provided directory.

-The tool takes two arguments:
+The tool takes only one argument and some options which can be specified with flags.

+### Arguments:
 1) The pathname of your directory containing your source code files.
+I.e (/Users/MyUser/Documents/SourceFilesFolder)

+### Options:

-2) The name of your output file, including the extension.
+1) The name of your output file, including the extension.
 This argument uses the -o flag (I.e. -o myOutputFile.md).
+2) -f or --functions extracts functions only from source files
+3) -t or --types extracts only types from source files.

+For option #1 if no option is specified, the output file name will default to 'DocsFile.txt'.

+For options #2 and #3, if no option is specified all symbols are extracted.

 ### Installation: